NayeonKeum/TIL/GAN/DL(Andrew Ng)/Note-taking.md

 * Drivers of DL
   1. Increased Scale
     - Scales of Performance for the Amount of data
       1. Traditional learning alog(SVM, LR etc) : limit to the increase(turns to horizontal increments)
         + don't know what to do with huge amounts of data from nowadays
       2. NN : as more and more data is put, performance keep gets better and better
       -> In order to increase performance, NN *needs a lot of LABELED data* and *a big size(hidden units+parameters+connections)*
       + If small training sets, there isn't and order between 1 and 2

   2. Increased computation
-  -

   3. Improvement of Algorithms
     - Gradient Descent got faster changing Sigmoid -> RELU
       + Sigmoid : slow training regions where gradients are almost zero
       + RELU(Rectified Linear Unit) : gradients equal to 1 in all part of the input, so it doesn't gradually head to zero(rather momentarily)
-  - training time reduced from 1 months to 10 mins, days(not always) so it became much more likely to discover NN that works well for applications
+  - with 2 and 3, training time reduced from 1 months to 10 mins, days(not always) so it became much more likely to discover NN that works well for applications

 ***